-Cloud Foundry, an open source project by Pivotal, is a multi-language, multi-framework, and multi-deployment cloud.
+Cloud Foundry is a OSS Platform as a Service (PaaS) that supplies developers with a ready-to-use cloud computing environment and application services, all hosted by virtualized servers on your existing public and private infrastructure.
 It lets developers focus on what is really important--their applications.
 CloudFoundry Java developer support leads the Java PaaS market with strong support for Java 8, Spring Framework, Spring Boot, Groovy and Grails, RabbitMQ, tcServer, Apache Tomcat, Hadoop, and much more.

 Spring IO platform apps are well suited for Cloud Foundry, particularly when using distributed architectures.
 Cloud Foundry provides astonishingly simple tools to make developing, distributing, and scaling any application a straightforward, simple task.
 Used together with Spring Cloud, NetFlixOSS and Spring Boot -- Cloud Foundry provides the leading microservice platform and application infrastructure available in java today.
 After watching a few videos, you will be ready to develop and deploy your own Spring applications to cloud with Eclipse or from the command line.